assely/documentation/metabox.md

 <a name="the-relation-method"></a>
 ### [The Relation method](#the-relation-method)

 Metabox must belong to one or multiple singularities.
 The `relation` method allows you to describe where matabox should be assigned.
-Use `belongsTo` method with array of singularity classnames as parameter.
+Use `belongsTo` method with an array of singularity classnames as the parameter.

 [alert type="info"]Metaboxes can be assigned to the Posts, Pages, Comments and all other registered Custom Posts.[/alert]